 Realize that this is all temporary.
 Even if what you face is your loved one’s long term illness or medical condition, it is not the rest of your life.
 Let other things go for a while, except of course paying your bills.
 Cancel obligations and social events.
 People will understand if you have to temporarily drop off a committee.
 See if you have any personal leave time at work and claim it.
 Talk to your supervisor about the possibility of working remotely.
 Do what you can to make your situation a bit easier.

-If you ever need to vent, we have free, confidential mentors online who would love to journey with you.
-Just click the connect button below.
+If you ever need to talk, we have free, confidential mentors online who would love to journey with you.
+Just click the connect button below and fill out the form.

 This article was written by: Julie CosgrovePhoto Credit: Direct Relief